Vincent van Gogh: Etten, Drenthe and The Hague

 Van Gogh returned to Etten in April 1881 for an extended stay with his parents.
 He continued to draw, often using his neighbours as subjects.
-In August 1881, his recently widowed cousin, Cornelia "Kee" Vos-Stricker, daughter of his mother's older sister Willemina and Johannes Stricker, arrived for a visit.
+In August 1881, his recently widowed cousin, Cornelia "Kee" Vos-Stricker, daughter of his mother's older sister Wil and Johannes Stricker, arrived for a visit.
 He was thrilled and took long walks with her.
 Kee was seven years older than he was and had an eight-year-old son.
 Van Gogh surprised everyone by declaring his love to her and proposing marriage.
 She refused with the words "No, nay, never" ("nooit, neen, nimmer").
 After Kee returned to Amsterdam, Van Gogh went to The Hague to try to sell paintings and to meet with his second cousin, Anton Mauve.
 Mauve was the successful artist Van Gogh longed to be.
 Mauve invited him to return in a few months and suggested he spend the intervening time working in charcoal and pastels; Van Gogh returned to Etten and followed this advice.

+Van Gogh wrote sixteen letters to his brother Theo in which he discusses Charles Bargue’s Cours de dessin (Drawing Course), even attributing his newfound ability to draw what he previously could not to this course.

+“The careful study, the constant and repeated drawing of Bargue’s Exercices au fusain has given me more insight into figure drawing.
+I’ve learned to measure and to see and to attempt the broad outlines, etc. So that what used to seem to me desperately impossible is now gradually becoming possible, thank God.” — Van Gogh, Letter to Theo 172, September 1881.

 Late in November 1881, Van Gogh wrote a letter to Johannes Stricker, one which he described to Theo as an attack.
 Within days he left for Amsterdam.
-Kee would not meet him, and her parents wrote that his "persistence is disgusting".
+Kee would not meet him, and her parents wrote that his "persistence is disgusting."
 In despair, he held his left hand in the flame of a lamp, with the words: "Let me see her for as long as I can keep my hand in the flame."
 He did not recall the event well, but later assumed that his uncle had blown out the flame.
 Kee's father made it clear that her refusal should be heeded and that the two would not marry, largely because of Van Gogh's inability to support himself.